 Are 4 days in Washington DC enough?

-There are so many great things to do in the city, but 4 days in Washington DC give you plenty of time to explore the city’s top attractions and tour some of the best political and historical landmarks and buildings.
+There are so many great things to do in the city, but 4 days in Washington DC gives you plenty of time to explore the city’s top attractions and tour some of the best political and historical landmarks and buildings.
 While 2 days in Washington DC can be short, in 4 days you will be able to cram in lots of things to see and do and you’ll definitely not get bored!
 To get the most out of your days, you’ll need to be prepared to get up early and spend most of the day on your feet exploring, but don’t worry, you’ll still have time to relax too!

-With so much history and culture, Washington, DC could take weeks to fully explore, but 4 days will certainly allow you to get a great sense of the city, its past and its atmosphere.
+With so much history and culture, Washington, DC could take weeks to fully explore, but 4 days will certainly allow you to get a great sense of the city, its past, and its atmosphere.
 A long weekend or midweek break is the perfect amount of time for exploring Washington DC if you plan your itinerary right!
 If you’re visiting the city in March or April, you will be lucky to witness cherry blossom season in Washington DC.

 4-Day Washington DC Itinerary: Day 1